Pointillism: Technique

 The technique relies on the ability of the eye and mind of the viewer to blend the color spots into a fuller range of tones.
 It is related to Divisionism, a more technical variant of the method.
 Divisionism is concerned with color theory, whereas pointillism is more focused on the specific style of brushwork used to apply the paint.
-It is a technique with few serious practitioners today and is notably seen in the works of Seurat, Signac, and Cross.
+Pointillism is a technique with few serious practitioners today and is notably seen in the works of Seurat, Signac, and Cross.

 From 1905 to 1907, Robert Delaunay and Jean Metzinger painted in a Divisionist style with large squares or 'cubes' of color: the size and direction of each gave a sense of rhythm to the painting, yet color varied independently of size and placement.
 This form of Divisionism was a significant step beyond the preoccupations of Signac and Cross.
 In 1906, the art critic Louis Chassevent recognized the difference and, as art historian Daniel Robbins pointed out, used the word "cube" which would later be taken up by Louis Vauxcelles to baptize Cubism.
 Chassevent writes: